FitDevs-withKat/Fitness-Accountability/README.md

 [↑ Go to top ↑](#quick-access-index)

-### Step 3 - Committing your file
+### Step 3 - Committing the file
 Make sure that before you click the `Propose new file` button, that you have made the below changes:
- - Fill out the title, this can just be `Create JSON file1
+ - Fill out the title, this can just be `Create [USERNAME].json`
- - Fill out a summary, this can just be `created my JSON file in the data directory`
+ - Fill out a summary, this can just be `Added information to my JSON file`
- - Create a new branch for this commit and start a pull request
+ - Create a new branch and name it something like `[USERNAME]-my-card` and start a pull request by clicking the `Propose new file` button.
 <br><br>
 <kbd>![image](https://user-images.githubusercontent.com/92825997/184505853-a843023c-d168-4e97-9f9d-28c9b9d39939.png)</kbd><br>